Discovering Almaty

 Discovering Almaty: Central Asia’s most vibrant city

 Nestled between Europe and Asia, Almaty is Kazakhstan’s largest city and is both literally and culturally rich.
-Known as the “Golden Triangle” of Kazakhstan for its trio of major natural attractions – the Kolsai Lakes, Charyn Canyon and Altyn-Emel National Park, it is a “majestic city full of surprises, from charming scenic views to luxury shopping experiences, there is something that everyone can enjoy.”
+It is described as a “majestic city full of surprises, from charming scenic views to luxury shopping experiences, there is something that everyone can enjoy.”

 Almaty: Kazakhstan’s first capital and the “City of Gardens.”